Royal Game of Ur: Basic rules

 When it is on one of the eight squares in the middle of the board, the opponent's pieces may capture it by landing on the same space, sending the piece back off the board so that it must restart the course from the beginning.
 This means there are six "safe" squares and eight "combat" squares.
 There can never be more than one piece on a single square at any given time, so having too many pieces on the board at once can impede a player's mobility.

 When a player rolls a number using the dice, they may choose to move any of their pieces on the board or add a new piece to the board if they still have pieces that have not entered the game.
 A player is not required to capture a piece every time they have the opportunity.
 Nonetheless, players are required to move a piece whenever possible, even if it results in an unfavorable outcome.

-All surviving gameboards have a colored rosette in the middle of the center row.
+All surviving gameboards have a colored rosette close to the middle of the center row.
 According to Finkel's reconstruction, if a piece is located on the space with the rosette, it is safe from capture.
-Finkel also states that when a piece lands on any of the three rosettes, the player gets an extra roll.
+Finkel also states that when a piece lands on any of the five rosettes, the player gets an extra roll.

 In order to remove a piece from the board, a player must roll exactly the number of spaces remaining until the end of the course plus one.
 If the player rolls a number any higher or lower than this number, they may not remove the piece from the board.
+Once a player removes all their pieces off the board in this manner, that player wins the game.